15 minutes of fame

 letter I wrote in response to John McKay defending the Patriot Act.

-about my New Investigator Science in Medicine Lecture
+New Investigator Science in Medicine Lecture was published in

 - December 25, 2004: The Seattle Times